-Registration is not yet open, we anticipate this happening in Autumn 2022.
-Please see the details below and join our mailing list to keep up to date.
+Registration is not yet open.
+Please see the information below and join our mailing list to keep up to date.

 what are the criteria for becoming a registered case manager?

-The process for becoming registered during the first 2 – 3 years will be different from what it will be as IRCM matures.
-Initially, during the grandfathering period, we envisage these will be members of either BABICM, CMSUK or VRA and:
+The process for becoming registered during the first 2 – 3 years will be different from what it will become as IRCM matures.
+During the initial period, we envisage these will be membership of either BABICM, CMSUK or VRA and:

-Once the certificate of proficiency is available (likely Autumn 2023) it is planned that all new applicants will need to have:
+Once the certificate of proficiency is available (likely early 2024) it is planned that all new applicants will need to have: